claudiogiu/Full-Stack-Streamlit-Analytics-Dashboard/README.md

 ## Introduction

-This repository is designed for deploying an interactive analytics dashboard by adopting a full-stack architecture, via ClickHouse as the database, FastAPI as the backend and Streamlit as the frontend.
+This repository is designed for deploying an interactive analytics dashboard by adopting a full-stack architecture via ClickHouse as the database, FastAPI as the backend and Streamlit as the frontend.

 ClickHouse enables efficient execution of OLAP queries for high-performance data analysis.
 FastAPI provides a scalable and responsive API layer for seamless data communication, while Streamlit delivers an intuitive and interactive user interface for effective visualization.
 ## Getting Started